What is Speaking Well In Public?

 So often we don’t realise when we slip into bad habits, don’t see the audience glazing over as yet another anecdote begins, don’t notice them giggling as each trite management cliché is trotted out … Sometimes it’s the more experienced client who can most benefit from a fresh new look at brushing up those skills and developing into a more powerful and engaging contemporary speaker.

-And those little slips that didn’t matter so much when you were talking to colleagues in the past do now, especially when everyone carries around a camera, a videocam and the ability to load it onto the internet with comments via their mobiles all before lunch.
+And those little slips that didn’t matter so much when you were talking to colleagues in the past do now, especially when everyone carries around a video camera and the ability to load it onto the internet with comments via their mobiles all before lunch.
 Sort out the glitches now before they turn up on You Tube.

 Surely if you can read, you can read aloud?